The short answer is:

 Owning a property management company that specializes in Center City Philadelphia, I encounter the city’s best known arterial multiple times daily.
-And I’m also the property manager for properties on Broad Street and I have even sold a few properties on the very same.
+And I’m also the property manager for several properties on Broad Street.
+I have also sold a few properties Broad Street.

-And like most Philadelphians, and even more so the confused, map in hands visitors to our city, I’ve wondered many times: “why no 14th Street?
+And like most Philadelphians, and even more so the confused tourist visitors to our city, with map in hand, I’ve wondered many times: “Why no 14th Street?

-The answer goes way back in Philadelphia’s history; back when our city was first being layout to eventually become the perfection we call our home.
+The answer goes way back in Philadelphia’s history – back when our city was first being laid out, to the eventual become the perfection we call Philly.

 Just one of the many things that makes Philadelphia so great is the incredibly easy-to-navigate grid system to our city’s design.
 Tell a Philadelphian a street number or what hundred block an address is and we not only can travel it quickly, but we also have a good idea of right where that property is.

 But one of our most important streets breaks, and even defies that very system.
 Pretty cheeky considering Broad Street runs right smack through the middle of Center City Philadelphia.

 Broad Street is Philadelphia City Hall, it’s where we have our parades, where our theaters are - it’s our Avenue of the Arts!
 Broad Street is 13 miles of Philadelphia property landmarks!
 Broad Street is where we celebrated the Eagles, Phillies, the Flyer championships!
 Broad Street is Philadelphia!

 And it always was our favorite street: Broad Street was developed as a Philadelphia street going as far back as 1691!

 Broad Street even has a place in landlord and property management history with such incredible rental properties like the Divine Lorraine.